gokul92/SpaceTradersAI/README.md

 You can trade goods across systems, mine asteroids for valuable ores, or take on faction contracts to earn credits and reputation.

 ## Documentation

-You can learn more about the game here - https://spacetraders.io/ The documentation for the API is availabel here - https://docs.spacetraders.io/.
-The documentation was generated using OpenAPI.
+You can learn more about the game here - https://spacetraders.io/

+The documentation for the API, which was generated using OpenAPI is available here - https://docs.spacetraders.io/.

 ## Goal
 The goal of this work is to build an AI that can play the game in an automated fashion, once the user specifies a set of goals they want to achieve.